macisamuele/QueueSimulator/README.md

 QueueSimulator for the Network Modelling Course of the Polytechnic University of Turin, Italy

 ## Laboratory 1
-Simulate M/M/1, M/G/k and M/G/k/B queues and plot the results of relevant measures. <br />
+Simulate a Queuing System M/M/1, M/G/k and M/G/k/B queues and plot the results of relevant measures. <br />
 The whole text of the laboratory session is the Request.pdf file in the directory "Laboratory 1"
 ### Compile
 To compile the sources you need to compile the code provided: